 It is normal to feel sad, depressed, or anxious even many years after a cancer diagnosis.
 However, if these feelings start interfering with your daily activities, talk to your doctor and seek counseling from a mental health professional.
-Even if you do not have symptoms of clinical depression or anxiety, you can still benefit from talking to a mental health professional.
-They will provide you with tools for identifying your emotions and help you to learn ways to cope with them.

 Symptoms of clinical depression include: